In this Section

 Graduation with Honors

-Bunker Hill Community College recognizes academic achievement for graduating students who have earned exemplary grade point averages:
+Bunker Hill Community College recognizes academic achievement for graduating students who have completed degree requirements and earned exemplary grade point averages:

 The College also gives honors awards for the highest grade point average, less developmental credits, in each program.